jennykortina/hackaddict/_posts/2008-02-19-iphone-apps-springlets.md

 title: 'iPhone Apps: Springlets'
 ---

 Both my brother and I have had iPhones for a while now, and although webapps are nice there have not been too many show stoppers.
-In fact, I only have a few web icons installed; however, Springlets is a true show stopper.<br/><br/>"Springlets are tiny apps for your iPhones Home screen that help you save time."<br/><br/>There are several different search springlets including imdb and wikipeida ones (which saves a lot of time by just popping up a search box instead of loading the whole page), but the Springlet I like most is the speed dial one.
-Simply enter in the person's name and number, pick the color icon you would and you're ready to roll.<br/><br/>To check out all the different Springlets visit www.springlets.com on your iPhone.
+In fact, I only have a few web icons installed; however, Springlets is a true show stopper.

+"Springlets are tiny apps for your iPhones Home screen that help you save time."

+There are several different search springlets including imdb and wikipeida ones (which saves a lot of time by just popping up a search box instead of loading the whole page), but the Springlet I like most is the speed dial one.
+Simply enter in the person's name and number, pick the color icon you would and you're ready to roll.

+To check out all the different Springlets visit www.springlets.com on your iPhone.